BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 You can sub-divide the funds you have received for prize payouts across your sub-agents as you see fit.

 > **Example**
-If Bhutan Lottery head office provides you with Nu.20,000 in withdrawal float, and you have 10 agents, you can give each of them 2,000
+If Bhutan Lottery head office provides you with Nu.20,000 in withdrawal float, and you have 10 agents, you can give each of them 2,000.

 ## How to provide Sub-Agents with withdrawal float

+1. Log on to Sales Agent App
+2. Navigate to Sales Agents (Left hand navigation menu) You will see the listing of all of your Sub-Agents on this screen

+3. You can view a high level  summary of all listed Sales Agents

+4. Click on the agents name to view the Agent details

+5. View the Agents Withdrawal float balance.
+5.i.
+Provide the Sub-Agent with the Cash
+5.ii.CLick on the "+" icon to the right of the balance to record the transaction in the system 5.iii.
+On the following popup enter the amount you provide to the agent
+6. The amount should now be reflected in the Balance and the agent should now be in possession of funds to pay prizes 4.iii.
+You can set/modify Agent limits and Commission rates 4.iv.
+You can process agent remittances from this screen 4.v.
+You can record and track withdrawal floats provided to Sales Agents

 ## How to collect un-used withdrawal float from Sub-Agents
 - Using Sales Receipts to pay prizes